awslabs/graphstorm/docs/source/scale/sagemaker.rst

     aws ecr get-login-password --region <REGION> | docker login --username AWS --password-stdin <AWS_ACCOUNT_ID>.dkr.ecr.<REGION>.amazonaws.com

-Please replace the `<REGION>` and `<AWS_ACCOUNT_ID>` with your own account information and be consistent with the values used in the Step 1.
+Please replace the `<REGION>` and `<AWS_ACCOUNT_ID>` with your own account information and be consistent with the values used in the **Step 1**.

 In addition, users need to create an ECR repository at the specified `<REGION>` with the name as `<DOCKER_NAME>` **WITHOUT** the ECR URI string, e.g., ``graphstorm``.

-And then use below command to push the built GraphStorm Docker image to users' own ECR repository.
+And then use th below command to push the built GraphStorm Docker image to users' own ECR repository.

 .. code-block:: bash

     docker push <DOCKER_NAME>:<DOCKER_TAG>

-Please replace the `<DOCKER_NAME>` and `<DOCKER_TAG>` with the actual Docker image name, e.g., ``911734752298.dkr.ecr.us-east-1.amazonaws.com/graphstorm:sm``.
+Please replace the `<DOCKER_NAME>` and `<DOCKER_TAG>` with the actual Docker image name and tag, e.g., ``911734752298.dkr.ecr.us-east-1.amazonaws.com/graphstorm:sm``.

 Run GraphStorm on SageMaker
 ----------------------------
 There are two ways to run GraphStorm on SageMaker.

-* Run with Amazon SageMaker service.
-In this way, users will use GraphStorm's tools to submit SageMaker API calls, which will request SageMaker services to start new SageMaker training or inference instances that run GraphStorm code.
+* **Run with Amazon SageMaker service**.
+In this way, users will use GraphStorm's tools to submit SageMaker API calls, which request SageMaker services to start new SageMaker training or inference instances that run GraphStorm code.
 Users can submit the API calls in a cheap EC2 instance or a SageMaker Notebook instance without GPUs (e.g., C5.xlarge).
-This is the formal way to run GraphStorm experiments on large graphs and to deploy GraphStorm on SageMaker for production.
+This is the formal way to run GraphStorm experiments on large graphs and to deploy GraphStorm on SageMaker for production environment.
-* Run with Docker compose in local environment.
-In this way, users do not call the SageMaker service, but use Docker compose to run SageMaker locally in an EC2 instance or a SageMaker Notebook instance that has GPUs.
+* **Run with Docker Compose in local environment**.
+In this way, users do not call the SageMaker service, but use Docker Compose to run SageMaker locally in an EC2 instance or a SageMaker Notebook instance that has GPUs.
 This is mainly for model developers and testers to simulate running GraphStorm on SageMaker.

 Run GraphStorm with Amazon SageMaker service ..............................................